jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 And both approaches promise *at best* a long and winding road toward mastery, requiring years of study and a somewhat blind faith that it will lead where we want to go.

-The approach taken in this book is based on an idea of triage.
+The approach taken in this book is different.
+It's based on an idea of triage.
 In the long run, it would be ideal to learn everything.
 But for *right now*, given the overwhelming amount there is to learn, how can we make the most progress in the shortest time?